Himanshu-1994/CS771-Project/README.md

 Be sure to use the same experiment name in the command above as you did while training, to make sure the ```score.py``` script loads the correct model for inference.

-For a quick failure case analysis on the HuggingFace model from [here](https://huggingface.co/CIDAS/clipseg-rd64-refined) run the following command:
+For a quick failure case analysis with the [HuggingFace Model](https://huggingface.co/CIDAS/clipseg-rd64-refined) run the following command:

 ```
 python failure_test.py